garfix/nli-go/doc/remarks.md

+## 2020-01-23

+Save all goals and give them a status (i.e. "complete"), or remove them when they are finished?

+## 2021-01-21

+Starting one of the biggest rewrites of this program.
+Making everything asynchronous.

+First problem: not all relations must be executed asynchonously.
+If I want to fetch all active goals at the start of a Run(), this can't wait.
+I need them now.

+Relations that are executed in the scope of a goal are asynchronous; relations that are executed otherwise are immediate, synchronous.

 ## 2021-01-17

 In order to save the state of a plan in execution, I want to create a custom call stack.
 Basically such a stack looks like this: